Lxcasx/Pathfinding-Visualization/README.md

-# Simple GUI for visualize pathfinding algorithms
+# Simple UI for visualizing pathfinding algorithm

 > currently only the BFS-algorithm is implementet